 Instead, it’s more useful to think like a toddler.
 Seriously.
 Grab a juice box and a bowl of Goldfish and I’ll explain.

-Be a Blank Slate
+Start with Your Mind as a Blank Slate

 One reason that it’s challenging to learn a new language is that your native language is so strongly imprinted in your brain.
 You developed your idea of what language is based on the one you grew up speaking.